Greifswald-Spider-Genomics/Argiope-bruennichi-Data-Analysis/README.md

 done
 ```

-Since for most RNA-seq data, it is unclear from which strand an aligned read stems, in the next step the correct strand was tried to be guessed from genomic splice site information and those reads without appropriate splice site information were filtered out using the BRAKER <b id="f15">[15]</b> script ```filterIntronsFindStrand.pl``` found in ```BRAKER/scripts``` with the option ```--score``` by executing the following command:
+Since for most RNA-seq data, it is unclear from which strand an aligned read stems, in the next step the correct strand was tried to be guessed from genomic splice site information and those reads without appropriate splice site information were filtered out using the BRAKER <b id="f15">[15]</b> script ```filterIntronsFindStrand.pl``` found in ```BRAKER/scripts``` with the option ```--score``` (to set the score column to the 'mult' entry) by executing the following command:

 ```
 for f in $files;